 As someone applying for their first credit card, there’s a good chance you have no previous credit history established.
 But even if you believe your credit reports are completely blank, it’s important to review your three credit reports and make sure there are no unpleasant surprises waiting for you.

-build credit.
+If you confirm you have no credit history, a first credit card could be an effective way to build credit.
 Still, you’ll want to be strategic about the types of credit cards you apply for when you’re in this situation.

 Having no credit could make you ineligible for certain credit card accounts.
-Some credit card offers may require you to have a
+Some credit card offers may require you to have a good credit score or even an excellent credit score to qualify for financing.
+Yet there are several credit card options for consumers with no credit, including the following.

 - Secured credit cards: When you open a secured credit card, you make a cash deposit upfront that serves as collateral for the account.
 The credit card issuer usually places this security deposit in a savings account or certificate of deposit (CD).
 Because card issuers can keep your security deposit if you default, these cards typically feature more lenient approval criteria—even if you have no credit or a bad credit score.[1]